Gabriel Zucman: Tørsløv-Wier-Zucman 2018 list

 (*) Identified as one of the largest 10 tax havens by James R. Hines Jr. in 2010 (the Hines 2010 List).

 (†) Identified as one of the 5 Conduits (Ireland, Singapore, Switzerland, the Netherlands, and the United Kingdom), by CORPNET in 2017.

 (‡) Identified as one of the largest 5 Sinks (British Virgin Islands, Luxemburg, Hong Kong, Jersey, Bermuda), by CORPNET in 2017.

 (Δ) Identified on the first, and the largest, OECD 2000 list of 35 tax havens (the OECD list only contained Trinidad & Tobago by 2017); only some Caribbean territories were listed by the OECD in 2000.

+Wealth tax on billionaires

+Zucman researches and supports wealth taxation as a needed fiscal tool to address extreme inequality in an era where billionaire fortunes have proliferated and combat tax evasion.
+Specifically, he has supported a 2% wealth tax on those with wealth above €100 million.
+The basis of Zucman's argument is that contemporary tax systems are highly regressive at the top with the ultra-wealthy often paying effective tax rates lower than average.
+According to one analysis cited by Zucman, billionaires paid on the order of only ~0.3% of their wealth per year in total tax.
+He argues that implementing his wealth tax could substantially boost public revenue and reduce inequality with minimal adverse effects on the economy without impeding overall investment or innovation.

+To enforce his wealth tax on billionaires, Zucman proposes multilateral coordination including expanding automatic exchange of financial information across jurisdictions and even developing a global asset registry to ensure the wealthy cannot relocate or hide funds to escape his tax.
+His proposal for a global minimum tax on billionaires was discussed by the G20 ahead of the 2024 summit.

-Personal
+Personal life

 Zucman is married to the French economist Claire Montialoux, whom he met in 2006.

-In May 2020, Zucman criticized White House Advisor Kevin Hassett's usage of the term "human capital stock", claiming it "only makes sense in the context of slave societies".
-Twitter users discovered that Zucman himself used the term in his own academic work, which has since been revised.